Copyright (c) S. Waldee 2014,15 - All Rights Reserved

-Finally: in 2012 we undertook a major revision and enhancement of our articles, adding improved new copies of original historical images, and expanding the text with more information.
+In 2012 we undertook a major revision and enhancement of our articles, adding improved new copies of original historical images, and expanding the text with more information.
 To bring our third article into the 21st century we have added information and links related to digital imaging; new eyepieces now available that will benefit your visual study; and many of the author's own observations after 2005.
 In addition, our 'update' article features a large collection of reports by amateurs who have successfully used small optics -- even filtered binoculars -- to see the Horsehead.
 We have also added an article on techniques to be used for drawing the Horsehead, a particular challenge since profound dark adaptation, and often averted vision, are required to be able to see it in appropriate amateur scopes.

 New, 1/09: Please read: Waldee, Hazen, & other collaborators' work published here, documenting history of Horsehead, used in 01/09 issue of Australian Sky & Telescope; but credit due to this website & researchers not given!

 Recent research citing Caroline Herschel's interest in dark nebulae, and first catalogue of 33 such objects, added in July, 2007

 March, '08: a little humor related to the Horsehead Nebula, from California radio hams.